bright/bright-tresury/backend/README.md

 * `DEPLOY_ENV=test-local DATABASE_USERNAME=deployer  npm run database:migrate`
 * to run all tests `DEPLOY_ENV=test-local npm run test`
 * to run a single test suit `DEPLOY_ENV=test-local npm run test -- testSuitName`

+#### Authorization

+We are using SuperTokens as authorization core.
+Please see [authCore.docker.sh](authCore.docker.sh) file to find proper command used for running SuperTokens core.

 ## Configuration